 Screams and groans and shrieks seemed to be coming from everywhere.
 Sinnik’tok could feel a burning, turning, in his chest.
 His heart pounded in his ears and his breath had grown quicker and raspy, escaping from him in steamy plumes in the cold air.

 M’nwtsa maintained the traveling song without wavering even though they’d been singing and playing for what seemed like hours.
-The steady rhythm went a long way towards calming the nerves of the defenders as they shifted their attention around the circle looking for evidence of the creatures.
+The steady rhythm was good medicine and went a long way towards calming the nerves of the defenders as they shifted their attention around the circle looking for evidence of the creatures.

 Makkitu’q worked feverishly tending to the pile of spears and war clubs stacked before her.
-She painted the symbols of spirits and ideas and sang soft songs into each one so that they glimmered softly in the dwindling firelight.
+She painted the symbols of spirits and ideas, and sang soft songs into each one, such that they glimmered softly in the dwindling firelight.
 Nergui watched over her, handing back weapons as Makkitu’q finished her making

 There was a sudden flare of light and a shriek off to the southwest that made her and Sinnik’tok jump.
 Some shiver had just tried the threshold and was repelled by the magic of the waytower.

 “Is this your first stand?”
 Nergui asked.
 Putting a comforting hand on her shoulder.

 “No…” Makkitu’q began and rethought her answer.
 “Just the first one where we have to fight like this.
 This feels more intense than normal and the thing we saw earlier has me worried.
 I’ve seen shivers.
 Killed a few too.
 But that one really made me afraid.
 I’ve never felt that kind of afraid.
 I’ve heard there’s many such shivers on the Line.
 Is this what the Line feels like.”